Planetetherium

 Fossils have been discovered in strata formed from ancient cypress forests, suggesting that this was the animal's preferred habitat.

 Morphology

-Plantetherium measured around 25 cm in length, and its skeleton closely resembled that of its modern relatives.
+Plantetherium is estimated to reach around 25 cm in length, and its known materials closely resembled that of its modern relatives.
 Its teeth already included the comb-like structure distinctive to modern colugos.
-There is no direct evidence that Planetetherium had the membrane of skin that allows modern colugos to glide, but its bodily proportions suggests that this was likely the case.
+Since no postcranial materials have been described for any plagiomenid, there is no direct evidence that Planetetherium had the membrane of skin that allows modern colugos to glide, but this was likely the case.